jetstack/tarmak/docs/vault-helper-guide.rst

 Vault is now set up correctly for each CA, tokens, roles and policies.

-The vault-helper binary is stored on all Kubernetes instances.
-Two cron jobs are run on every Kubernetes instance type in order to renew both tokens and certificates every day.
+The vault-helper binary is stored on all cluster instances (etcd, worker and master).
+Two Systemd timers are run on every cluster instance in order to renew both tokens and certificates every day.
 These will trigger oneshot services (token-renewal.service, cert.service) to be fired, executing the locally stored vault-helper binary to renew certificates and tokens.
 When executing either renew-token or cert, vault-helper will recognise if an init-token is present in local file, generating a new unique token to be stored, deleting the init-token.
 The cert subcommand will ensure a private key is generated, if one does not exist, before sending a CSR to the Vault server.
 The returned signed certificate it then stored locally, replacing any previous certificates.